SAP-samples/kyma-runtime-extension-samples/kyma-serverless/README.md

 Disclaimer:
 <ul>
-  <li>The ideas presented herein are personal insights thus are not necessarily endorsed by SAP.</li>
   <li>Images/data contained herein is from personal testbeds including my own SAP BTP Free Tier account.
 Any resemblance to real data is purely coincidental.</li>
   <li>Access to some online resources referenced in this repository may be subject to a contractual relationship with SAP and a S-user login may be required.</li>
 </ul>